Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

  NetCDF variables are multi-dimensional arrays.
 Before creating any variables, the dimensions they depend on must be established.
-To create a dimension, the :meth:`File.def_dim` method is called on a File instance under define mode.
+To create a dimension, the :meth:`File.def_dim` method is called on a ``File`` instance under define mode.
  The dimension's name is set using a Python string, while the size is defined using an integer value.
-To create an unlimited dimension (a dimension that can be expanded), the size can be omitted or assigned as -1.
-A "Dimension" object will be returned as a handler for this dimension.
+To create an unlimited dimension (a dimension that can be expanded), the parameter size can be omitted or assigned as -1.
+A ``Dimension`` instance will be returned as a handler for this dimension.

  Here's an example (same if using netcdf4-python):